Baurnadomeeny:

 is somewhat worn.
 It is framed by a diamond of white quartz

-pebbles surrounded by a kerb painted orange.
+pebbles surrounded by a curb painted orange.
 The horse trailers

 which go around this corner to the nearby stables probably go